 El Cafecito del Día

-We invite you to sit down with us and enjoy un cafecito (a coffee break) while we catch you up on the latest from the labor movement.
+We invite you to sit down with us and enjoy El Cafecito del Día (a coffee break) a space to share stories, amplify our voices, and foster a sense of community within the broader context of the labor movement.
+Through interviews, and engaging storytelling, El Cafecito del Día contributes to a more comprehensive understanding of the social, economic, and cultural factors that shape the Latino experience within the workforce.
 Brought to you by the Labor Council for Latin American Advancement (LCLAA), our conversations are inspired by the moments of togetherness that nuestra comunidad (our community) shares over un cafecito.

 Episodes